-The LADO must be consulted when there are concerns that a person in a position of trust has:
+The LADO must be consulted when there are concerns that a person in a position trust has:

-- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children.
+- Behaved in a way that has harmed a child, or may have harmed a child. - Possibly committed a criminal offence against or related to a child. - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

-Stoke -on-Trent LADO Contact: John Hanlon
+Stoke On Trent LADO

-Telephone: 01782 233857
+John Hanlon - 01782 233857